What’s Cooking in JXN MS?

 Cultivation Food Hall

 Cultivation is Jackson’s first food hall, and in fact it’s the first in the entire state.
 It has quickly become a favorite dining destination for locals seeking a little variation in their restaurant choices.
 The attractive dining area features shared seating for multiple food and drink concepts, each of which maintains a separate space to prepare and vend their food.
-Serving as an incubator for new restaurants, the concepts may change over time, but there are always some spectacular options ranging from Greek, Italian and Asian cuisine to craft cocktails and specialty coffee drinks.
+Serving as an incubator for new restaurants, the concepts may change over time, but there are always some spectacular options ranging from Italian and Asian cuisine to craft cocktails and specialty coffee drinks.

 Fine & Dandy